rebelwarrior/JCA_Sinatra_1/ReadMe.md

 - *public* => This is the public folder in the website all JavaScript CSS and images are here.
 - *app/locales* => This is where the translations are.

+##Testing:

+Testing is done in Cucumber with Capybara and Rspec.
+Please refer to this [file][1] for more information.

 ##Internationalization: